SimonXIX/simonxix.com/web/content/developer.md

 I work in open source software development in UK Higher Education having previously worked in IT and librarianship for many years.
 I am an experienced solutions architect and a full-stack LAMP developer (Linux, Apache/Nginx, MySQL/MariaDB, and Python/PHP) with working knowledge of Python, PHP, JavaScript, HTML and CSS with some experience of Perl, Java, and C#.

-As of August 2024, I am producing a newsletter discussing open source software and my work in open source.
+As of August 2024, I am producing a newsletter discussing free and open source software and my work in open source.
 You can read and subscribe at [opensauce.simonxix.com](https://opensauce.simonxix.com/).

 ## major projects